-Data visualisation is the graphical representation of data to help analysts extract meaningful insights.
+Data visualisation is the graphical representation of data to help you find meaning in it.
 Human beings are visually receptive and our brains are more attuned to seeing patterns in shapes than lists of numbers.
-Data visualisation allows us to understand the meaning behind the numbers and get valuable information faster, which is crucial as businesses handle growing quantities of data.
+Data visualisation allows us to understand the meaning behind the numbers and get valuable information faster.
+This is crucial as businesses handle growing quantities of data.

 Data visualisation allows marketing teams to get greater value from large amounts of data.
 By working with an agency that specialises in data visualisation, you can make full use of big data to discover actionable insights that drive marketing success and business growth.

 3D data visualisation incorporates the graphical sense of depth, breadth and height to representations of data.
 In some cases, 3D visualisations can provide greater contextual insights, such as mapping out comparative sales volumes across the nation over a period of time.
 In other cases, three-dimensional representations can make it harder to read insights so it’s important to understand where 3D rendering is beneficial and when it’s detrimental.

 The most important data visualisation technique is capturing the right data, to begin with.
 Then, it’s a question of understanding how to showcase this data in the most effective way for your target audience (marketers, shareholders, customers, etc.).
 If your aim is to showcase insights, such as campaign performance to stakeholders, you may simply create static visualisations to communicate your key points.
 However, for analytical purposes, the challenge is creating interactive visualisations that allow users to compare, segment and work with the data in meaningful ways to extract real insights.